 The User Research Center (URC) can provide consultations on what types and how many participants to recruit for your studies.
-We use a variety of recruitment approaches included:
+We use a variety of recruitment approaches including:

 - Targeted email recruiting; we provide templates and best practices.
-See examples in the UX wiki.
+See examples in the UX wiki (HarvardKey only).

 - On the spot recruiting for informal testing; we provide a list of locations on-campus and information on how to reserve space.
-See examples in the UX wiki.
+See examples in the UX wiki (HarvardKey only).

-- If you’re interested in recruiting users of assistive technology for testing for accessibility, please see the Accessibility Testing Recruitment page.
+- If you’re interested in recruiting users of assistive technology for testing for accessibility, please view our accessibility participant pool information.

-- Recruiting from the HSA/URC Participant Pool.
+- Recruiting from the URC Participant Pool.
 See further details below.

-If you’d like to recruit participants for a study, please contact Amy Deschenes or Danielle Lavoie at firstname.lastname@example.org and we will help coordinate recruitment.
+If you’d like to recruit participants for a study, please contact the URC at email@example.com and we will help coordinate recruitment.

 Need ideas for email templates, recruiting methods, or incentive ideas?
 We have additional resources available on the UX Wiki for help (HarvardKey only), or email us at firstname.lastname@example.org for assistance.